- Air Fryers

 - Non-UL approved appliances or fixtures

-- George Foreman grills or crock pots
+- Open-coil cooking devices including George Foreman grills

-- Refrigerators over 6 cubic feet maximum
+- Refrigerators over 6 cubic feet maximum or 1.3 amps

-The Dean of Students website is also a helpful resource for the Student Code of Conduct, Reporting a Concern and more.
+The Dean of Students website is also a helpful resource for the Student Code of Conduct (Bear Code), Reporting